microsoft/BotFramework-WebChat/packages/embed/README.md

 Web Chat: Selecting version "default" -> "4" -> "4.3" -> "4.3.0".
 ```

-The line above means, the version specifier is not specified.
-And Web Chat use "default" version, which forward to major version 4, then minor version 4.3, then patch version 4.3.0.
+In the above code, the version specifier is not specified.
+Web Chat is using the "default" version, which forwards to major version 4, then minor version 4.3, then patch version 4.3.0.

 ### Why I am not seeing Web Chat v4 on my page?